brahmpowell/KJV-searcher/README.md

 # ReadMe

 A simple (King James) Bible searching algorithm written entirely in Python.
+Written in 2015 as a practice project for advancing in Python.

 Currently designed for command line use in a Python shell.